-This PDF document has been designed to be accessible with screen reader technology.
+This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
+Speechify is an extension that is available from https://speechify.com/.
 If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs.